adb-essentials/adb-essentials-demos/SET-UP-ENVIRONMENT.md

 # Set up Azure enviroment

+This guide contains the following steps to set up your enviroment for all the demos in this repo.

+- Set up Azure CLI
+- Set up Databricks CLI
+- Set-up Databricks Cluster
+- Set up ADLS gen2
+- Set up Event Hubs

 ## Set up Azure CLI

 Follow the instructions on [how to install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).